Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

 ☕ a background script will perform following tasks:

+> IMPORTANT.
+If any of the steps fails or you see CrashLoopBackOff in the kubectl command results, please restart the Katacoda environment.

 - start a 2-node Kubernetes cluster
 - prepare katacoda environment
 - setup required environmental variables